andydw2022/Plot.ly-Homework/README.md

 6. Update all of the plots any time that a new sample is selected.

-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below:

 ![hw](Images/hw02.png)

 ## Advanced Challenge Assignment (Optional)

-The following task is advanced and therefore optional.

-* Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+* Gauge Chart from <https://plot.ly/javascript/gauge-charts/> used to plot the weekly washing frequency of the individual.

-* You will need to modify the example gauge code to account for values ranging from 0 through 9.
+* Washing frequency goes from 0-9 per week.

-* Update the chart whenever a new sample is selected.
+* Chart updated whenever a new individual is selected.

 ![Weekly Washing Frequency Gauge](Images/gauge.png)